 Skipping DNSSEC

 Without DNSSEC, DNS responses can be faked.
-Enable it on your domains to add a trust layer that blocks spoofing attacks.
+Indeed, enable it on your domains to add a trust layer that blocks spoofing attacks.

-DNS Explained: Quick Exam Tips for CCNA and Network+
+DNS Explained for Beginners: Quick Exam Tips for CCNA and Network+

-If you’re studying for the CCNA or CompTIA Network+, here’s what to focus on for DNS questions:
+If you are studying for the CCNA or CompTIA Network+, here is what to focus on for DNS questions:

 Understand the difference between recursive and iterative queries.
 A recursive query asks the resolver to find the full answer.
-An iterative query asks each server for the best referral it has.
+However, an iterative query asks each server for the best referral it has.
 Similarly, know what happens when a DNS cache expires — the resolver must query the full chain again.

 Finally, learn the TCP vs UDP differences as they apply to DNS.
 Standard lookups use UDP for speed.
-Zone transfers between DNS servers use TCP — which is always a favourite for multiple-choice questions.
+TCP is used for zone transfers between DNS servers — which is always a favourite for multiple-choice questions.

-🔑 KEY TAKEAWAY — Why DNS Matters for Your Career
+KEY TAKEAWAY — Why DNS Explained for Beginners Matters for Your Career

 DNS is not just a theoretical concept — it is tested in CCNA, AWS SAA-C03, CEH v13, and CompTIA Network+.
 Mastering it now means one less topic to stress about during your certification exam.